 A career in electrical engineering means solving problems associated with large-scale electrical systems.
 Sometimes the term is used to include electronic engineering, but jobs in this field involve small-scale systems, such as computers and integrated circuits.
 It might be said that a job in electronic engineering involves transmitting information and a job in electrical engineering involves transmitting energy.
 Alternatively, electronics, power transmission, control systems, signal processing, and telecommunications are sub-fields of electrical engineering.
-The Institute of Electrical and Electronic Engineers (IEEE) has over 365,000 members in 150 countries and is the largest group of scientists with technical careers in the world.
+The IEEE Power and Energy Society has tens of thousands of members in 150 countries and is the largest group of scientists with technical careers in the world.

 Many careers in electrical engineering require an academic degree with a major in electrical engineering.
 The degree may be a bachelor’s degree, master’s degree, or a doctorate and be called a science, engineering, or technology degree.
 A job in electrical engineering often involves doing physics, computer science, mathematics, and project management in a sub-field of electrical engineering.